contentauth/c2pa-python-example/README.md

 #### Creating an environment file

-When LocalStack is in use, the example's code will rely on environment variables to get credentials and find the (LocalStack) endpoint to use.
-Therefore, we need to set up a `.env` file in the root of the repository following the format of the [example-env.env file](example-env.env).
+With LocalStack, the example uses environment variables to get credentials and the LocalStack endpoint to access.
+Therefore, you need to set up a `.env` file in the root of the repository following the format of the [example-env.env file](example-env.env) file.
 The content of your `.env` file will be automatically read by the setup script and the Flask app so they can be reused there.

 The environment file contains following values: